boolean-uk/java-fundamentals-day-1-workshop/README.md

 ## Classes and Members

-Everything in Java lives inside classes, we'll discuss defining our own objects lateer but for now if you think of a class as having state and behaviour, then we can think of the state as being the data that is stored inside instances of the class and behaviour as being the methods (functions) we will define as being part of the class (this will all become clearer later).
+Everything in Java lives inside classes, we'll discuss defining our own objects later but for now if you think of a class as having state and behaviour, then we can think of the state as being the data that is stored inside instances of the class and behaviour as being the methods (functions) we will define as being part of the class (this will all become clearer later).
 At the moment we can create a class to use such as an `Album` as follows.
-Right click on the folder that the `Main` class file is contained in (probably called `booleanuk`) and select `New` then `Java Class`.
+Right-click on the folder that the `Main` class file is contained in (probably called `booleanuk`) and select `New` then `Java Class`.
 Give it the name Album and IntelliJ will create the stub of the class as follows.

 ![New Class](assets/new-class.png)